hyperledger-tooling/start-here-hyperledger/trending/recent-prs.md

-[1167](https://github.com/hyperledger/fabric-samples/pull/1167) Bump follow-redirects from 1.15.2 to 1.15.4 in /asset-transfer-basic/rest-api-typescript
+[121](https://github.com/hyperledger-labs/hlf-connector/pull/121) Increment version after release

-[23](https://github.com/hyperledger-labs/benchmarking-cross-chain-bridges/pull/23) chore(deps): bump follow-redirects from 1.15.2 to 1.15.4
+[10](https://github.com/hyperledger-labs/TDIDN/pull/10) Bump follow-redirects from 1.15.3 to 1.15.4 in /frontend/web-wallet

-[839](https://github.com/hyperledger-labs/open-enterprise-agent/pull/839) build(deps): bump follow-redirects from 1.15.2 to 1.15.4 in /prism-agent/client/generator
+[9](https://github.com/hyperledger-labs/TDIDN/pull/9) Bump follow-redirects from 1.15.3 to 1.15.4 in /frontend/TDIN

-[6384](https://github.com/hyperledger/besu/pull/6384) Fix test flackyness waiting for the nodes to be in sync before checking conditions
+[8](https://github.com/hyperledger-labs/TDIDN/pull/8) Bump follow-redirects from 1.15.3 to 1.15.4 in /backend/Holder

-[590](https://github.com/hyperledger-labs/fabric-operations-console/pull/590) Add hsmconfig APIs for hsm to wrok
+[15](https://github.com/hyperledger-labs/learning-tokens/pull/15) Bump follow-redirects from 1.15.3 to 1.15.4 in /src/learning-token-dashboard

 [See more >>>](https://start-here.hyperledger.org/pull-requests)